 Increasing Your Liability and Accident Benefits Coverage

-In addition to the mandatory minimum coverages that are required by law, you may purchase higher liability limits under your Third-Party Liability Coverage, as well as increased Accident Benefit Coverages.
-You now have more choice and flexibility over your coverages and price you pay for auto insurance.
-These options will allow you to customize your policy to better suit your needs.
+In addition to the mandatory minimum coverages that are required by law, you may purchase higher liability limits under your Third-Party Liability Coverage, as well as increased Accident Benefits Coverages.
+You have choices and flexibility over optional or increased coverages and the price you pay for auto insurance.
+These options allow you to customize your policy to better suit your needs.

 Your insurance representative will be able to help you decide what level of coverage is best for you.

-Caregiver Benefits: If you are providing care full-time to dependants and can no longer provide that care as the result of an automobile accident, you may be eligible for caregiver benefits if you need to hire someone to care for your dependants.
-The maximum amount for caregiver benefits is $250 per week for one dependant, plus $50 per week for each additional dependant.
-The standard coverage is only available to those who are catastrophically injured in an auto accident.
-You can extend coverage to all injuries by purchasing the optional benefit.
+Caregiver Benefits: If you are not employed, are providing care full-time to dependants like children or aging parents, and can no longer provide that care as the result of an automobile accident, you may be eligible for caregiver benefits if you need to hire someone to care for your dependants.
+The maximum amount for caregiver benefits is $250 per week for the first dependant, plus $50 per week for each additional dependant.
+The standard coverage can only be claimed by those who are catastrophically injured in an auto accident.
+You can extend coverage so that it can be claimed for all injuries by purchasing an optional benefit.
 If you have children you need to consider who will look after them if you are injured in an auto accident.

 Death and Funeral Benefits: In the event that you die as a result of an auto accident, the standard amount which will be paid is $25,000 to your eligible spouse, $10,000 to each dependant, and a maximum of $6,000 for funeral expenses.
 If you buy optional benefits, you can increase these amounts to $50,000 to your eligible spouse, $20,000 to each dependant, and $8,000 for funeral expenses.

-Indexation: This optional benefit provides for the automatic adjustment over time of Income Replacement, Medical and Rehabilitation, Attendant Care and other benefits, in response to changes in inflation, determined according to the Consumer Price Index of Canada.
+Indexation: This optional benefit is not provided in a standard auto insurance policy.
+If purchased it provides for an annual adjustment for inflation for Income Replacement, Medical, Rehabilitation and Attendant Care and other benefits, determined according to the Consumer Price Index of Canada.

-If you have benefits from your employer, you may already have some level of coverage for some or all of the optional benefits listed above.
+If you have benefits from your employer or another policy, you may already have some level of coverage for some or all of the optional benefits listed above.
 You should consider these benefits as you review your coverage options.

-Summary of optional accident benefits coverage (from September 1, 2010)
+Summary of optional accident benefits coverage available for policies issued

-Medical, Rehabilitation and Attendant Care benefits ‐for catastrophic injuries
+Medical, Rehabilitation and Attendant Care benefits – for all injuries

-Up to $250 per week for the first dependant plus $50 for each additional dependant; available for all injuries.
+Make the amounts available in your standard policy for catastrophic injuries (up to $250 per week for the first dependant plus $50 for each additional dependant), available for all injuries.